 Little did I know, mastering it will not just make the song more meaningful but it will also teach me a new value.

 When I showed the song to my teacher, he said he didn’t want to teach me it.
-He said I lacked experienced.
+He said I lacked experience.
 I was in disbelief.
 How could he assume something was impossible without trying it?
 However, I wasn’t fazed.
 I didn’t want to let unproven words get in the way of my goal, I was determined to learn the song no matter how much effort it needed.
 So, instead of feeling discouraged from my teacher’s words, I became more determined to learn it.

 Week 1: Learn and memorize notes and combine them altogether.